Where Weebit ReRAM Can Make a Difference

 Analog and mixed-signal ICs need to support many device components, most of which are built in the Front-end-of-line (FEOL) of the manufacturing process, and they must support many process nodes and derivatives.
 Since embedded flash is also integrated in FEOL, companies must often make compromises with power and analog components in order to accommodate flash on the same wafer.
 This leads to degraded performance, larger size, and higher cost.

-ReRAM is integrated in the Back-end-of-line (BEOL) of the manufacturing process, allowing full optimization of such components, so there is no impact on design rules.
+ReRAM (RRAM) is integrated in the Back-end-of-line (BEOL) of the manufacturing process, allowing full optimization of such components, so there is no impact on design rules.
 This also simplifies adopting ReRAM in a new fab as it can be adopted once for a geometry and it will work with all the different variants of that geometry, unlike flash which needs to be adapted to each variant.